What It Is:

-The name "bath salts" sounds innocent, but don't let that fool you: Bath salts are powerful and dangerous stimulant drugs.
+The name "bath salts" sounds innocent, but these are powerful and dangerous stimulant drugs.

 Bath salts are sold as a white or off-white powder, mostly in small plastic or foil packages.
 The drugs are usually snorted (sniffed up a nostril).
-But bath salts also can be swallowed, smoked, or mixed with a liquid and injected with a syringe.
+They also can be swallowed, smoked, or mixed with a liquid and injected with a syringe.

 Bath salts can cause users to have an out-of-body experience, elated mood, or feel delirious.
 These effects can last up to 3–4 hours.